Service Learning and X2Vol

 - Hours are tracked by X2Vol via Naviance.
-See below for more information and video instructions.
+See below for more information.

 - Students need a minimum of 40 approved hours to earn the service cord and 50 approved hours to earn toward the civics and science seals.
 See more information about FCPS diploma seals here.

 - Hours begin on July 1 in the summer before freshman year and end in the spring of senior year.

 - Authentic – meets a real community need